Robert Page Arnot: Postwar

-Arnot was also arrested in 1986 and accused of being a spy for the Soviet Union.
-He was released in what seemed to many as a cover-up and a bribe.
-He was seen meeting with a Soviet Intelligence Officer multiple times.
-He denied the accusations and M15 (British Counter-Intelligence agency) conducted an Investigation the results of which are still Classified and not set to be released until 2056.
+In early 1986, Arnot was arrested and accused of being a Soviet spy.
+He was released in what seemed to many as a cover-up and bribe.
+He had allegedly been seen meeting with a Soviet intelligence officer multiple times.
+He denied the accusations.
+The British counter-intelligence agency MI5 conducted an investigation, the results of which are classified and not to be disclosed until 2056.

 Death

-Arnot died in 1986 at the age of 95, leaving behind his lifelong comrade, companion and wife, Violet.
+Arnot died on 18 May 1986, at the age of 95.
+He left behind his lifelong comrade and wife, Olive.